pscholl/grtool/doc/score.md

 -c, --no-confusion
 :   Do not report the confusion matrix.

--p, --no-precision
+-n, --no-score
-:   Do not report the precision score for each label, and its mean and standard deviation.
+:   Do not report any score.

--r, --no-recall
-:   Same as --no-precision but for the recall score.

 -F, --F-score <beta>
-:   Report the weighted mean of recall and precision.
-The weighting factor beta can be supplied and defaults to 1, supplying 0 disables reporting of the F-score.
+:   Specifies the beta value of the F-score, defaults to 1.

 -g, --group
 :   Turn on tag-based aggregation, all input lines must be prefixed with (<tag>), where tag can be any string.
 In this mode all lines with the same tag are aggregated and reported as belonging to the same group.
 This is useful for scoring multiple predictions in the same run (see the examples section).
 If turned off, all lines are assumed to belong to the same group.
 Defaults to off.